 So, how can you protect your credit score from fraudulent credit applications?
 Credit freezes and credit locks.
 Below, we’ll explain how these two tools can safeguard your credit score and help you determine which one is right for you.

-You can’t stop a data breach from happening, but you can prevent a hacker from successfully taking out a loan or credit card in your name.
+You cannot stop a data breach from happening, but you can prevent a hacker from successfully taking out a loan or credit card in your name.
 All you have to do is set up a credit freeze or credit lock.

 What is a credit freeze?